open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

       new_value: <new_value>
       aggregation_type: {sum, mean, max}

-    # convert_resource_attributes_to_labels action converts all the resourde attributes to metric labels by default.
+    # convert_resource_attributes_to_labels action converts the resourde attributes to metric labels.
     - action: convert_resource_attributes_to_labels
+      # customers can select which resource attributes they want to set as metric labels.
+If `resource_attributes` are not set or the list is empty,
+      # it convert all the resource attributes to metric labels by default.
+      resource_attributes:
+        - resource_attribute_1
+        - resource_attribute_2
 ```

 ## Examples